ActurialCapital/autocompiler/README.md

 `autocompiler` aims to optimize the performance of your Python code, making it faster and more efficient.
 By leveraging `numba`, a just-in-time (JIT) compiler that translates a subset of Python and `numpy` code into fast machine code, `autocompiler` accelerates computationally intensive tasks.
 Additionally, the package includes a caching mechanism that stores the results of expensive function calls, allowing your code to avoid redundant computations and run even faster.

+* **Numba Integration**: `autocompiler` uses `numba` to compile Python functions into optimized machine code, resulting in significant performance improvements for numerical and scientific computing tasks.
+* **Efficient Caching**: The built-in caching system reduces redundant computations by storing the results of function calls.
+This ensures that your code runs efficiently, especially when dealing with repeated or similar operations.
+* **Easy to Use**: With a simple and intuitive API, AutoCompiler allows you to enhance the performance of your existing code with minimal modifications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>